City of Albany

 Jobs to workers ratio

-The jobs to residents ratio for the City of Albany in 2016/17 was 0.96, meaning that there were less jobs than resident workers.
-Information Media and Telecommunications had the highest ratio (1.10), while the lowest ratio was found in Mining (0.14).
+The jobs to residents ratio for the City of Albany in 2017/18 was 0.96, meaning that there were less jobs than resident workers.
+Rental, Hiring and Real Estate Services had the highest ratio (2.26), while the lowest ratio was found in Mining (0.12).

 A goal of economic development is often to maximise the employment opportunities locally, leading to a more socially and environmentally sustainable community.